Web Services

 Select this menu option under the More menu at the top right to manage your web services:

-A dialog will open listing all your web services:
+A dialog opens listing all your web services:

 Accounts having a subscription plan will be able to see how many times their web services have been invoked for the current billing period.